Learning objectives

 Before you start

-Agents and RAG introduce a new failure mode: errors that compound across pipeline stages.
-When Claude delegates work to subagents, mistakes in early steps become assumed facts in later ones.
+Agents and data access introduce a new failure mode: errors that compound across pipeline stages.
+When Claude delegates work to subagents or pulls data from external sources, mistakes in early steps become assumed facts in later ones.
 The concept below explains how this works and what to do about it.

-Read: working with subagents — compounding errors and verification →Key concepts
+Read: working with subagents — compounding errors and verification →Agents, tools, and data access

 Chatbots vs. agents